Frequently Asked Questions

 Psychotherapy does take a commitment on both sides.
 As such, I try to limit my client load in order to be more fully present for each and every client throughout the work week.
 Additionally, I have found over the years that the more consistent (and sometimes frequent) the client is in attending their sessions, the greater and quicker their progress.
 Likewise, when I agree to work with a client, that time is reserved for that person and I don't give that hour to someone else unless appropriate notice is given.
 So even when you miss a session, you still know that I have reserved an hour in my schedule for the following week when you return.
 In fact, some clients who have been unable to make it to the office during any given week will arrange to have their session via telephone or video conference.
 I do, however, typically prefer face-to-face sessions, as a big part of therapy involves nonverbal cues (especially during couple sessions) that I might otherwise miss during a telephone or video conference session.

 In short, clients commit to their readiness to change by attending every session.
 The frequency of visits differs from client to client, but most people start psychotherapy by scheduling one session per week.
 It is also important to start and end each session on time.
 But most importantly, you need to bring a willingness to talk about your thoughts, feelings, and behaviors.
-You may want to prepare for your session, in your mind, on your way to my office.
+You may want to prepare for your session, in your mind, on your way to my office or, if applicable, for a few minutes before your virtual session.
 Some clients find it helpful to keep a diary of thoughts and dreams as a way to review the past week.
 The work you do in and between sessions is another important part of your investment in psychotherapy.